kecheste/Zemen/README.md

 # Flutter e-commerce application

-### An ecommerce web app built with flutter and firebase
+### An ecommerce mobile app built with flutter and firebase